biocommons/hgvs/doc/contributing.rst

   Be sure to commit changes afterward!

-.. note: Bitbucket recognized "fixes #nnn" and "closes #nnn" as comments that close a feature.
+.. note: Github recognizes "fixes #nnn" and "closes #nnn" as comments that close a feature.
 The preferred use is "fixes" for bugs and "closes" for features.

 .. spacer